maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="roundaexpaexp"></a>
 ### `ROUND`(*aexp*[,*aexp*])

 Rounds the number to the nearest integer or given decimal place.
 If only one *aexp* is provided, that number is rounded to the "zeroth decimal", that is, a whole number. `ROUND(1.234)` will return 1.
-If two *aexp*s are provided, the first value is rounded to the second decimal place, so `ROUND(1.2345,3)` will return 1.235.
+If two *aexp*s are provided, the first value is rounded to the decimal place of the second, so `ROUND(1.2345,3)` will return 1.235.

 <!-- TOC --><a name="rndaexp"></a>
 ### `RND`([*aexp*])

 Returns a random positive number between 0 (inclusive) and 1 (exclusive).
 Some dialects require some form of expression in the parentheses even if they do not use it; others do not and you can leave the parameter empty.
 RetroBASIC works with either style.
 In many dialects, if a variable or expression is passed in the parentheses it is ignored and has no effect on the numbers returned, but there are numerous important exceptions.
 The variations are so (*ahem*) random, that Lien's *The BASIC Handbook* gives up and tells you to consult your manual.

 Most random number generators are based on a mathematical formula that takes the last random number as its input.
-This means that each call to the function is guaranteed to return a new value in a random sequence.
+This means that each call to the function is guaranteed to return a new value in a sequence.
 Systems vary widely on how this is actually implemented.
 In some, the initial number, or *seed* is always the same and thus the *sequence* of numbers generated will always be the same.
 These variations generally offer some method to change the initial value so that different sequences can be generated.
-Earlier dialects generally use `RANDOMIZE` for this, but later ones generally modified the `RND` itself for this task.
+Earlier dialects mostly use the `RANDOMIZE` statement for this, but later ones generally modified the `RND` itself for this task.
 The best example is Microsoft and its many variations, where a negative number in the parameter is converted to a positive value and used as the seed, whereas a positive value is simply ignored.
 Others, like Atari BASIC, ignored the parameter completely and used an internal hardware timer to produce random values, which was both faster and always randomized.
 Some blended the two options.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` can be found in many programs.
 This bit of code is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is *Super Star Trek*, which defines a function called `FNR` near the top of the program and then calls it from many locations.

 Because this series of operations to produce a random integer takes some time to complete, a number of dialects offered ways to generate integer values directly in a single step.
 Unfortunately, there is no standard solution for this functionality, some use a separate function like `RAND`, while others modify `RND`.
 Among those that use `RND`, one common solution is that if the *aexp* produces any value between 0 and 1 it returns a floating point value as above, whereas larger positive values produce an integer value from 1 to the provided number.
 Apple's Integer BASIC and BBC BASIC are examples of this style.

 Another common variation is found in Microsoft BASICs, although these vary across implementations.
-In these, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, such that `X=RND(-1)` performs the same operations as `RANDOMIZE 1:X=RND(1)`.
+In these, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, such that `X=RND(-2)` performs the same operations as `RANDOMIZE 2:X=RND(1)`.
 As almost every other dialect uses only positive values in *aexp*, or ignores *aexp* completely, this MS-style functionality is highly compatible, and is supported in RetroBASIC.

-Because there is no way to know which of these optional varieties is being used, it is suggested that you use `RND(1)` in any case where it is not clearly specified.
+Because there is no way to know which of these optional varieties is being used from the source code itself, it is suggested that you use `RND(1)` in any case where it is not clearly specified.

 #### Variations: